-How to make a Veggie Dog
+How to Make a Veggie Dog

-Use part of a green pepper for a doggie’s face, two cherry tomatoes for eyes (cut a small section out), a black olive for a nose with two halves of an olive for eyeballs, slices of cucumbers create ears and a tail, part of a cucumber or pickle for the body, two snow peas for legs and two chunks of carrots for feet.
+Use part of green pepper for a doggie’s face, two cherry tomatoes for eyes (cut a small section out), a black olive for a nose with two halves of olive for eyeballs, slices of cucumbers create ears and a tail, part of cucumber or pickle for the body, two snow peas for legs and two chunks of carrots for feet.

 Normally vegetables lose out to other foods that may not be as healthy.
-Children will usually pick foods such as chips, chicken nuggets, macaroni and cheese and French fries over vegetables any day of the week.
+Children will usually pick foods such as chips, chicken nuggets, macaroni and cheese, and French fries over vegetables any day of the week.
 Therefore help kids make the right choices by serving vegetables by themselves before any other food is on the table.
 Since they will be hungriest at the beginning of the meal, they will be more apt to eat more veggies.

 Another idea is to hide vegetables inside other foods.
 My daughter, Anna, wrote a blog post called 10 Sneaky Ways to Add Spinach to Your Diet.
-Spinach is ridiculously healthy so she hides it in things such as spaghetti sauce, smoothies, omelets and much more.
+Spinach is ridiculously healthy so she hides it in things such as spaghetti sauce, smoothies, omelets, and much more.

 Deceptively Delicious Cookbook by Jessica Seinfeld is a great book loaded with recipes and tips on how you incorporate hidden vegetables in your cooking.
 Sometimes using a kid’s food tray can help with creativity too.